mbabynames search ✿

 Banks Oliver

-Banks carries the meaning "noble and strong" while Oliver brings "olive tree".
+Banks carries the meaning "edge of a river" while Oliver brings "olive tree".
 Said together, Banks Oliver has both weight and warmth.
 The longer Oliver (3 syllables) builds on the shorter Banks, giving the name forward momentum.

 Banks Sebastian

-Banks ("noble and strong") and Sebastian ("venerable").
+Banks ("edge of a river") and Sebastian ("venerable").
 Two distinct meanings that create a name with range.
 Banks is 1 syllable.
 Sebastian at 3 adds length and rhythm.

 Banks Nathaniel

-Banks ("noble and strong") with Nathaniel ("gift of God").
+Banks ("edge of a river") with Nathaniel ("gift of God").
 Together the name has two layers: the first name brings one quality, the middle name another.
 Banks is 1 syllable.
 Nathaniel at 3 adds length and rhythm.

 Banks Benjamin